cvcenit/coulomb-project-core-cs11/README.md

       > assert pickup(test1) == '🪓'
       > item.clear()    # Restores the variable back to default

-- The existing tests are properly asserted for all cases because
+- The existing tests are properly asserted for all cases because the following tests considered possible combinations of moves when given various directions and items.
+It includes cases when the player tries distinct moves that may lead to drowning, bumping into a tree, bumping into the edge, holding items, using items, and picking up multiple items.

 ## Additional Features